wildfly-security/wildfly-elytron/README.md

     - The file name should be `yyyy-mm-dd-slug.adoc`
 - Your blog post should be in asciidoc format (take a look at other blogs posts in the _posts directory to see examples)
     - To view your blog post locally, browse to http://localhost:4000/wildfly-elytron/blog and then click on your post
-- Submit a pull request against the gh-pages branch
+- Submit a pull request against the develop branch